 Absence for doctor and dentists appointments may also be charged to sick leave.
 Such appointments should be scheduled for the start or end of your normal workday and should be scheduled in such a way as to minimize the amount of time spent away from the job.
 In the case of medical or dental appointments, approval must be obtained from the immediate supervisor in advance whenever sick leave is to be used for such purposes.

 Absence from work because of illness or injury is subject to reasonable verification.
 Satisfactory evidence of the ability to resume work at the conclusion of a physical illness may also be required.
 Absences due to illness or injury that exceed accumulated sick leave will be charged to accumulated vacation.
 If both sick and vacation balances are exhausted, the time would be taken without pay.

 Sick leave may also be used to care for the short term medical needs of your immediate family.
 Temporary illnesses or medical and dental appointments of your immediate family are included.
 The same notification and approval procedures must be followed in these situations as for personal illnesses or appointments.
 Sick leave may not be used for household or non-medical purposes.
 Abuse of sick leave privileges will be considered "excessive absenteeism" and will be cause for disciplinary action up to and including termination.

 Leave of Absence:

 For information on Leave of Absences, please visit the Leave of Absence page.
-Employees are encouraged to schedule an appointment in advance (when possible) with Stacey Watanabe, HR employee relations specialist, to discuss the situation and walk through the leave of absence procedures.
+Employees are encouraged to schedule an appointment in advance (when possible) with Stacey Watanabe, HR employee relations specialist & training manager, to discuss the situation and walk through the leave of absence procedures.